Chart Color Schemes

 Onkaparinga Hills features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 87.0% of all households, including 42.1% couples with children, 35.9% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 13.0%, with lone person households at 11.5% and group households comprising 2.0%.
-The median household size is 2.9 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 87.0% of all households, including 42.1% couples with children, 35.9% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 13.0%, with lone person households at 11.5% and group households comprising 2.0%.
+The median household size is 2.9 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households